Mavis-smile/CPC357-Assignment2/README.md

-# Smart Bin Vision 🗑️
+# THIS BRANCH IS FOR DASHBOARD ONLY 🗑️

 Real-time waste detection system using AI-powered camera vision to identify and classify trash items.
 Built for IoT smart bin deployments with GPS tracking and cloud storage.